Mynkskhr/diehlmetering/docs/source/executive-summary.rst

 * **NIS2 compliance by design**, aligned with national transpositions and supervisory expectations across EU jurisdictions.
 * **CRA readiness embedded into product engineering**, avoiding future rework, enforcement risk, and market disruption.
-* **ISO/IEC 27001 alignment and certification capability**, supported by real operational evidence rather than documentation alone.
+* **ISO 27001 alignment and certification capability**, supported by real operational evidence rather than documentation alone.
 * **GDPR assurance backed by technical proof**, not policy statements or theoretical controls.
 * A **reusable, continuously updated evidence base** that supports: